jerryxu178/mini-watson/README.md

 # trivia-bot
 Trivia-bot takes your trivia questions and answers them using the wisdom of Wikipedia.

-## How it works
-Given the simple question, "Who painted the Mona Lisa?", trivia-bot would

-the first step is to parse the question and recognize that the answer

 ## Getting Started

 ### Prerequisites